-If you are one of the 4 million people affected by diabetes in the UK then you’re part of an ever-increasing number affected by the disease, globally.
-As people get larger the numbers just keep going up.
+If you are one of the four million people affected by diabetes in the UK, then you're part of an ever-increasing number affected by the disease globally.
+As people get larger, the numbers just keep going up.

-You’ll already know just how difficult type 2 can be to manage and may have even heard reports of surgery being used to ‘cure’ it.
-Here Mr Ahmed Ahmed, Consultant General, Gastrointestinal and Bariatric Surgeon at Cromwell Hospital, explains whether surgery really can be an effective treatment leading to remission.
-Mr Ahmed has performed thousands of gastric and weight loss procedures.
+You'll already know just how difficult type 2 can be to manage, and may have even heard reports of surgery being used to 'cure' it.
+Mr Ahmed Ahmed, a Consultant Bariatric Surgeon who has performed thousands of gastric and weight loss procedures, explains whether surgery really can be an effective treatment leading to remission.

 Tackling diabetes on various fronts

-Mr Ahmed says that this has led to a search for different solutions and that recently the digestive tract (gut) has become a point of interest in tackling the disease.
-“Whilst weight loss surgery began with the sole intention of weight loss, the observation of complete or partial remission of type 2 diabetes has led to a new discipline of metabolic surgery.”
+This has led to a search for different solutions and recently the digestive tract (gut) has become a point of interest in tackling the disease.
+Mr Ahmed explains: "Whilst weight loss surgery began with the sole intention of weight loss, the observation of complete or partial remission of type 2 diabetes has led to a new discipline of metabolic surgery."

 Weight loss and the 'metabolic effect'